What Is Hepatitis B?

 Yes.
 Newborn babies in the United States now routinely get the hepatitis B vaccine as a series of three shots over a 6-month period.
 There's been a big drop in the number of cases of hepatitis B over the past 25 years thanks to immunization.

-Doctors also recommend "catch-up" vaccination for all kids and teens younger than 19 years old who didn't receive the vaccine as babies or didn't get all three doses.
+Doctors also recommend "catch-up" vaccination for all kids and teens younger than 19 years old who didn't get the vaccine as babies or didn't get all three doses.
 Anyone who is at risk for hepatitis B (including health care and public safety workers, people with chronic liver disease, people who inject drugs, and others) also should be vaccinated.

 If someone who hasn't been vaccinated is exposed to HBV, doctors may give the vaccine and/or a shot of immune globulin containing antibodies against the virus to try to prevent the person from becoming infected.
 That's why it's very important to see a doctor immediately after any possible exposure to the virus.